kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 ![ipad](images/Animalation3.png)

-You can see the slider appear, the **isRunning** segment change value and the animation stop.
+You can see the slider appear and the animation stop.
 Moving the slider back and forth moves the frog along its path — but note that it follows the straight point-to-point path, rather than the overshooting and oscillation coming from the spring.
 That’s because the slider moves the animation along the **progress** axis of those charts from earlier, not the **time** axis.

 It’s important to note here that _pausing_ an animation isn’t the same as _stopping_ one.
 Notice that the **state** indicator stays on `.active` when you’ve paused the animation.